Add a machine¶

 Note

-You can add node labels after deploying a worker machine.
-On the Machines page, click the More action icon in the last column of the required machine field and select Configure machine.
+To add node labels after deploying a worker machine. navigate to the Machines page, click the More action icon in the last column of the required machine field, and select Configure machine.

 Click Create.